oslabs-beta/apollo-epoch/README.md

    //# sourceMappingURL=canUse.js.map
    ```

    This is the exact same code that already exists in the file commented out and replaced with a permanent boolean instead.
-All you’re doing here is leveraging Apollo’s built in flag to ensure it uses Maps instead of Weakmaps, so that we’re able to iterate over and replace data when we jump back in time.
+All you’re doing here is leveraging Apollo’s built in flag to ensure it uses Maps instead of Weak Maps, so that we’re able to iterate over and replace data when we jump back in time.
 This change will not persist in your production builds so long as you’re ignoring your node modules folder in git hub.
 And now you’re ready for the normal part!

    2. **Download the Package**: